bosetridib/Covid_Analysis_and_Forecasting/README.md

 par(default_par)
 rm(default_par)
 ```
-The visual inspection of the above trend and variation in the above plot has what inspired the project in the beginning, but further effort was a result of learning more about data science, econometrics and through independent researches.
+The visual inspection of the above trend and variation in the above plot has what inspired the project in the beginning, but the further effort was a result of learning more about data science, econometrics, and independent researches.

 ### Main Project

 The main project is on the file covmain.R, on which the subsequent estimations in time-series models will be based.
-In the main project, the flipped and shifted versions of the PDFs is used, which was not incorporated in the old one.
+In the main project, the flipped and shifted versions of the PDFs are used, which were not incorporated in the old one.
 In the estimation, apart from the shifting parameters and the flipped form of the PDFs, the method for projection of the cases is also different.
 For projection, parameters of the first wave are used in estimation, as they seem to be having similar qualities.

 ### Old Project

-The files covOld.R and covOldL.R represents the old project, which was done in June, 2020 during the beginning of the first wave.
+The files could.R and covOldL.R represent the old project, which was done in June 2020 during the beginning of the first wave.
 The plot suggests that the data indeed have a trend with normal or log-normal PDF (probability density function).
 Both of the estimation methods in the two files are taken and modified in the main project.
 The graph below would show what were the previous results.

 ## Future

-The estimated parameters and the dataframes in the main files would be taken to build time-series models.
+The estimated parameters and the data-frames in the main files would be taken to build time-series models.
 It can be suspected that the models are of the form ARIMA and suffers from volatility.